HUSTNLP-codes/DySarl/README.md

 ## Acknowledgements

 The source codes take [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186) as the backbone to implement our proposed method.
-Please cite both our work and [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186) if you would like to use our source codes.
+Please cite both our work and [ReTIN](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12186) if you would like to use the source codes.